RefineStat: Efficient Exploration for Probabilistic Program Synthesis

-Let $\mathcal{D}$ denote the dataset for a given statistical modeling task.
+\textbf{Problem Statement.} Let $\mathcal{D}$ denote the dataset for a given statistical modeling task.
 The objective of \Tool{} is to construct a statistical model \(M\) in a probabilistic programming language that provides accurate predictive performance while quantifying uncertainty in a fully Bayesian manner.

-Our approach to finding a model $M$ that explains the data will follow the standard Bayesian workflow~\citep{gelman2020bayesian}\footnote{The Bayesian workflow~\citep{gelman2020bayesian} consists of several stages: (1) Specify model by defining likelihood and priors (in our case using an LLM).
-(2) Perform posterior inference, (3) Perform {Posterior predictive checks.} (4) Perform convergence and sampler diagnostics.
-(5) {Compute} $\elpd$(M) only if diagnostics pass.
-(6) Rank models by $\elpd$ (with uncertainty). } The key challenge to finding such a model $M$ is to automatically compare various candidate models that an LLM produces.
+Our approach to finding a model $M$ that explains the data will follow the standard Bayesian workflow~\citep{gelman2020bayesian} The key challenge to finding such a model $M$ is to automatically compare various candidate models that an LLM produces.
 To automate this task, we will use a battery of diagnostics from statistical literature (Section~\ref{sec:pprogbg}), computed during the posterior inference in the standard Bayesian workflow~\citep{gelman2020bayesian}.

 \XComment{ Although $\elpd$ provides a principled Bayesian measure of out‑of‑sample predictive accuracy, its Monte Carlo estimate can be unreliable if the sampler has not fully converged or if the importance weights are unstable \citep{Gelman2014BayesianData}.
 To guard against this, we embed $\elpd$ in the standard Bayesian workflow \citep{Gelman2020Workflow}: